dotnet/EntityFramework.Docs/entity-framework/core/modeling/indexes.md

 > [!NOTE]
 > By convention, an index is created in each property (or set of properties) that are used as a foreign key.
->
-> EF Core only supports one index per distinct set of properties.
-If you configure an index on a set of properties that already has an index defined, either by convention or previous configuration, then you will be changing the definition of that index.
-This is useful if you want to further configure an index that was created by convention.

 ## Composite index